 The awarding body and the contractor are expected to act in good faith when evaluating and interpreting listed equipment applicability.
 The awarding body maintains program implementation decision discretion and authority.

 The California Clean Construction Zero-Emission Equipment List is provided and maintained on the California Clean Construction Program web page (https://ww2.arb.ca.gov/our-work/programs/ california-clean-construction-program).

-California Clean Construction
+When using the California Clean Construction Program to reduce or avoid environmental impacts as part of a project’s CEQA analysis, the awarding body or lead agency may incorporate the program into the project’s mitigation measures and its mitigation monitoring and reporting plan to ensure implementation and accountability.
+Lead agencies may also cite the California Clean Construction Zero-Emission Equipment List as substantial evidence demonstrating the feasibility of requiring zero-emission off-road equipment.
+Incorporating the California Clean Construction Program into a project’s conditions of approval allows the program to function as enforceable mitigation under CEQA, while providing contractors with transparent expectations and procedures.

+For program exceptions, please see the Exceptions section of the program guidelines.

 California Clean Construction Zero-Emission Equipment List Updates

-Over time, it is reasonable to expect advancements in technology and market availability within the zero-emission off-road construction equipment space allowing for California Clean Construction Zero-Emission Equipment List updates.
-List updates will include the same criteria and considerations as were detailed for the development of the California Clean Construction Zero-Emission Equipment List.
-Market research: monitoring new products entering the market along with changes in equipment availability and delivery times.
+Over time, it is reasonable to expect advancements and market availability within the zero-emission off-road construction equipment space, allowing for California Clean Construction Zero-Emission Equipment List updates.
+CARB staff will monitor new zero-emission products entering the market along with changes in equipment availability and delivery times.
+List updates will include the same criteria and considerations as were detailed for the development of the California Clean Construction Zero-Emission Equipment List. .

-CARB staff expects to publish updates to the Zero-Emission Equipment List approximately every two years.
+CARB staff expect to publish updates to the Zero-Emission Equipment List approximately every two years.

 Availability Exceptions

 In limited instances where zero-emission equipment is or is expected to be deployed for the purposes of the California Clean Construction program, a contractor may experience an unforeseeable complication preventing the delivery or utilization of specific required zero-emission equipment.

-For unanticipated project modifications and changes, the equipment associated with the modification or change, must be re-evaluated through the same process as was used for the original project equipment list.
+For unanticipated project modifications and changes, the equipment associated with the modification or change must be re-evaluated through the same process as was used for the original project equipment list.
 This involves comparing updated off-road construction equipment needs to the required zero-emission equipment from the California Clean Construction Zero-Emission Equipment List.
 This process will enable program flexibility, allowing for adaptation to project and condition changes.

-This exception would be limited to an unforeseen equipment circumstance such as a delivery delay, product shortage, project specification change, condition or task change, or other situation where utilizing required zero-emission equipment is not technically feasible or would result in disproportionately higher costs.
+This exception would be limited to unforeseen equipment circumstances such as a delivery delay, product shortage, project specification change, condition or task change, or other situations where utilizing required zero-emission equipment is not technically feasible or would result in disproportionately higher costs.
 The limited exception determinations are requested by the contractor from the awarding body, which then decides whether to grant such exceptions.

-The awarding body would be responsible for maintaining documentation of exceptions granted, and exception determinations remains part of the good faith implementation responsibilities of the awarding body.
+The awarding body would be responsible for maintaining documentation of exceptions granted, and exception determinations remain part of the good faith implementation responsibilities of the awarding body.

 The project must have zero-emission construction off-road equipment from the applicable California Clean Construction Zero-Emission Equipment List in-use on the project for the California Clean Construction program to be applicable.